nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics and AI.md

 2. When it comes to storing refined versions of the data for possible querying, what data format would you recommend they use?
 Why?

     Parquet.
 There is industry alignment around the Parquet format for sharing data at the storage layer (e.g., across Hadoop, Databricks, and SQL engine scenarios).
 Parquet is a high-performance, column oriented format optimized for big data scenarios.
+Furthermore, both the serverless SQL pool in Azure Synapse Analytics and the Spark pools support Delta Lake ([serverless SQL pool support](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/query-delta-lake-format), [Apache Spark pool support](https://docs.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-delta-lake-overview)).
+It is important to note that at this time the serverless SQL pool can only read Delta Lake, any updates will need to be done using an Apache Spark pool.

 3. Regarding the service you recommend they use for preparing, merging and transforming the data, in which situations can they use the graphical designer and which situations would require code?

     They could use Mapping Data Flows that they graphically design in Azure Synapse Studio.
 These code-free data flows provide for scalable execution.
 Data Flows define a domain specific language for transformation and convert that into code that runs on Spark, which runs at scale and provides elasticity for handling growing volumes of data.
+By default a new Spark cluster is provisioned to service the data flow activity, this impacts the start-up time of the activity.
+If a pipeline contains multiple sequential data flows it is recommended to set the Time To Live (TTL) value and set the "Quick re-use" option to true in the Azure Integration Runtime settings under the Data Flow Properties.
+These settings will tell the service to not teardown the existing cluster after each activity and instead re-use the cluster thus avoiding the cold-start issue of provisioning a new cluster for each data flow activity as long as it is still within the TTL window (sliding window, the TTL resets after each execution of a Data Flow).

     They can use code when their data engineers prefer to use Spark to transform the data via DataFrames.

 4. Their data team is accustomed to leveraging open source packages that help them quickly pre-process the data, as well as enable their data scientists to train machine learning models using both Spark and Python.
 Explain how your solution would enable this.

-    Pre-processing of data can occur in Azure Synapse Analytics as it supports open source Apache Spark and the execution of Python, Scala and (in the near future) R code.
+    Pre-processing of data can occur in Azure Synapse Analytics as it supports open source Apache Spark and the execution of Python, C#, and Scala code.
 Their data team would be able to use the familiar Jupyter notebooks and leverage their favorite libraries.
 Model training should be done with Azure Machine Learning Studio.
 Here notebooks can be executed to train the models, the models can be registered as well as deployed to Kubernetes or ACI.

 5. Does your solution allow their data engineers and data scientists to work within Jupyter notebooks?
 How are libraries managed?